 Don't forget to remove the wire around the trunk of the tree that held the burlap closed.
-One person called me to investigate why their dogwood was slowly dying.
-I dug around the roots to find the wire was never removed and it was cutting into the tree.
+One person called me to investigate why their 6' dogwood was slowly dying.
+She said it looked great the first few years.
+There were few leaves on the tree, maybe a dozen.
+No disease problems, etc. So I dug around the roots to find the wire was never removed and it was cutting into the tree.
 The landscape company replaced the tree.

 Clay is great if you are making pottery, but a pain if your are trying to grow plants.
 While too much clay makes for poor soil, some clay is needed.
 Clay is one of the best sources to capture and hold water as well as nutrients.

 Clay has good and bad qualities as seen below:

 My parents live in South East Texas and have gumbo clay soil.
 They are surrounded by forest, but the majority of trees they have planted are not thriving.
 A soil test showed 65% clay and low pH.
 There was also a considerable amount of sand being so close to the gulf.

 Several things can be done to fix the problem.
 Adjusting soil pH is easy.
 It is done by spreading lime over the lawn.
 Lime has to work into the soil to be effective.
 To speed the process around the tree, be sure to thoroughly mix some lime with the backfill.
 Refill the hole with the mixture of soil, compost, and lime to the proper height.
 My parents would need to water the trees thoroughly once a week or more during hot dry weather.